 I find myself somewhat sympathizing with reactionaries.
-For starters some of them (RIP to The Duck) are exceptionally witty, albeit horrifying at times.
+For starters some of them are exceptionally witty, albeit horrifying at times.
 In addition, as a conservative of somewhat traditionalist and libertarian leanings, I am sympathetic to wishing to reverse a supposed slide in civilization.
 However I could not be a wholehearted reactionary due to the fact they ultimate propose radical reactions (hence the term I guess) that would be imposed (presumably as they dislike democracy, a prejudice I tend to share) on society.
 As a conservative I tend to dislike radical, abstract innovations.
 Kirk > Moldbug.
-(In addition their bizarre love affair with racial nationalism is a bit much for me personally, and seems like a very untraditional, post WWI innovation)
+(In addition their bizarre love affair with racial nationalism is a nonstarter for me, and seems like a very untraditional, post WWI innovation.)

 All in all, they tend to serve as a somewhat useful tool in this age of democratic, egalitarian, populist excess.
 They ask the right questions, while they may not give the right answers.

 However I find myself disagreeing with their common immigration stance which tends to be heavily restrictionist/nativist.
 As someone who favors America’s traditional immigration policy (fairly open, with heavy naturalization restrictions), I don’t share their pessimism on immigration in particular when it comes to economics.
 The data just simply does not agree with them.
 We don’t see wages suppressed on the whole, jobs “stolen” or the debt ran up.
 In fact we see value added, profits increase, the economy bettered and the debt decreased due to immigration.